 8. Public Speaking Is A Great Way To Meet Friends

-You can make new friends along your journey to learn public speaking.
-Friends who share the same goal and encounter the same challenges will be a powerful source of motivation.
-You can join a speaking club like “Toastmasters”.
-The value added will be worth it.
-You will be practicing together and maybe you can get into competitions.
+Make new friends on your journey to learn public speaking.
+Friends with the same goal and challenges provide strong motivation.
+Join a speaking club like Toastmasters.
+The value is immense.
+Practice together, and you might even enter competitions.

 9. Improves Your Leadership Skills

-Improved communication skills, ability to influence and improved research skills are core competencies that public speaking brings, which are very essential to be an effective leader.
+Improved communication, influence, and research skills are core competencies public speaking develops, essential for effective leadership.

-Being a great public speaker will help you easily direct collective action.
-Additionally, you won’t find it hard dealing with each person in a group as you are already accustomed to facing a crowd.
+Becoming a great public speaker makes it easier to direct collective action.
+You’ll also find it simpler to handle individuals in a group as you’re already used to facing a crowd.

-Here is a list of successful leaders who master public speaking in real life: Bill Gates, Doug Conant, Bill George, Carla Harris, Terry Jones, Marcus Lemonis, Pat Lencioni, and many more.
+Here’s a list of successful leaders who excel at public speaking: Bill Gates, Doug Conant, Bill George, Carla Harris, Terry Jones, Marcus Lemonis, Pat Lencioni, and many more.

 10. Personal Satisfaction